mbronikowski/snid_docker/README.md

 ### **X server**

  - Linux: Nearly all typical Linux distributions support X11 out of the box.
 If yours does not, contact your administrator.
  - MacOS: Download and install [XQuartz](https://www.xquartz.org).
-You will need to **completely reboot after installation before proceeding.**
+You will need to **completely reboot after installation before proceeding.** You must then navigate to XQuartz -> Preferences -> Security, and enable "Allow connections from network clients".

 ## Installation